Quantum Secret Sharing Rates: Main Results

-We construct an \emph{equivalent compound channel} associated with the access structure.
-Given an access structure $\mathscr{A}$, we associate to each qualified set $T \in \mathscr{A}$ a virtual legitimate receiver $B_T := \{B_k\}_{k \in T}$.
-Since a qualified set can reconstruct the secret (a pure state), secrecy for all non-qualified sets follows directly from the no-cloning theorem.
-This defines a compound quantum channel with one virtual receiver per qualified set, so that $\abs{\mathcal{J}}=\abs{\mathscr{A}}$.
+We construct an \emph{equivalent compound channel} associated with the access structure. \begin{definition}[QSS Compoud Channel] Consider a QSS scheme over a quantum broadcast channel $\mathcal{N}_{A\to B_1,\ldots,B_K}$ (see Subsection~\ref{Section:QSS_Broadcast}).
+Given an access structure $\mathscr{A}$, we associate to each qualified set $T \in \mathscr{A}$ a virtual legitimate receiver $B_T := (B_k)_{k \in T}$.
+This defines a compound quantum channel